hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

 It is recommended checking the status of Euclid TAP_ before executing this module.
 To do this:

+.. almost all code examples require remote-data access, thus only using this one at the first example
 .. doctest-remote-data-all::

   >>> from astroquery.esa.euclid import Euclid